-John Elderfield, Chief Curator Emeritus of Painting and Sculpture at the Museum of Modern Art, and Allen R. Adler, Class of 1967, Distinguished Curator and Lecturer at the Princeton University Art Museum, joined Gagosian in 2012 as a consultant for special exhibitions.
+John Elderfield is chief curator emeritus of painting and sculpture at New York’s Museum of Modern Art and was formerly the inaugural Allen R. Adler, Class of 1967, Distinguished Curator and Lecturer at the Princeton University Art Museum.
+He joined Gagosian in 2012 as a senior curator for special exhibitions.

 Lauren MahonyHelen Frankenthaler began making a name for herself in the New York art world in the early 1950s and is typically considered a second-generation Abstract Expressionist.
 Following her invention of the breakthrough soak-stain technique in 1952, why do you think she revisited Abstract Expressionism in the late 1950s, having moved in a different direction?

 John ElderfieldWell, there are really several periods in Helen’s work within the 1950s.
 There’s the first soak-stain period, from Mountains and Sea, in 1952, to late ’54.
 Then, while the soak-stain technique isn’t abandoned, it becomes more material, more Ab-Ex in feeling.
 In 1956, Helen moves back to something closer to the earlier soak-stain technique—only to again move closer to Abstract Expressionism in 1959–61.
 In the early 1960s there’s yet another change, where she moves into a thinner kind of painting and more emphasis on color.
 So about every three years she’s doing something different.
 That makes the change in the late 1950s less surprising than it may seem at first.